-We will use a flexible approach when interpreting our triggers and will only implement certain actions if they are in the best interests of customers and the environment at that time.
-This flexibility is essential as each drought is different and, as we describe in chapter 5, we will engage regularly with key stakeholders, such as the Environment Agency, during a drought to ensure we take the right action at the right time.
+We will only implement certain actions if they are in the best interests of customers and the environment at that time.
+As we describe in chapter 5, we will engage regularly with key stakeholders, such as the Environment Agency, during a drought to ensure we take the right action at the right time.